 What will you be doing?

-Our teams in Actuarial work in General Insurance, Life Insurance and Pensions and Investments.
+You’ll join either our Life Insurance, Non-life Insurance or Pensions teams.
 Whichever area you join, you’ll be working on real client projects as soon as you’re ready to, completing tasks like:

 - Analysing data, writing reports and presenting your work